JoshuaHetherington2019/Exante-Tech-Challenge/README.md

 ## Testing
 `Verifit Collection.postman_collection.json` file can be imported into your Postman tool for testing and confirmation of the applications REST API's.

+Recommend running the `Populate DB` request to add Members to the embedded DB.
+Can also use the `Retrieve all members` request inside the `Additional Basic API's` folder to view the Members.

 ## OpenAPI Definition
 Swagger docs will be auto-generated for the project when run.
 Go to: `http://localhost:8000/swagger-ui.html` to view.